TonyPhipps/SIEM/Incident-Response-Plan.md

 - studying normal behavior of monitored logs, networks, systems, etc. with the goal of improving identification of anomalies.
 - safely validating signatures fire as expected.

-The internal Knowledge Base will be kept up-to-date with detailed procedures for products and Incident Response-specific processes.
+The internal Knowledge Base shall be kept up-to-date with detailed procedures for products and Incident Response-specific processes.

-The Knowledge Base will be referenced often and maintained by Senior Incident Responders.
+The Knowledge Base shall be referenced often and maintained by all Incident Responders.
 Incident Responders are to assist in keeping articles up to date and reflective of current procedures by updating as soon as possible when steps change for any reason (i.e. software updates, governance updates, improvements in knowledge or experience gained).

 Incident Responders must have a strong command of the analysis tools at their disposal.
 This organization provides support by providing Incident Responders with specialized training, continuing education, and a lab environment to maintain awareness and familiarity.
 Automated analysis and alerting tools only provide the beginnings of understanding a security incident, and only a skilled analyst provided with appropriate tools can complete the picture.

 ## Internally-Gathered Indicators of Compromise

 True-positive incidents may provide valuable indicators of compromise (IOC) including file names, URLs, IP addresses, domains, etc. that could reveal compromise of other systems being monitored.
-These internal IOCs and their respective details will be tracked in such a way that allows Incident Responders to quickly find, study, and respond to ongoing investigations.
-Details will include the context in which the IOC was first observed, when it will expire, and where it is currently being leveraged for automated detection.
+These internal IOCs and their respective details shall be tracked in such a way that allows Incident Responders to quickly find, study, and respond to ongoing investigations.
+Details shall include the context in which the IOC was first observed, when it will expire, and where it is currently being leveraged for automated detection.

-Internal IOCs will be reviewed annually at expiration time and each time it is referenced during an investigation.
-If the IOC is determined to still be of value, its expiration will be set for one year from that review date.
+Internal IOCs shall be reviewed annually at expiration time and each time it is referenced during an investigation.
+If the IOC is determined to still be of value, its expiration shall be set for one year from that review date.

 ## Coordination & Correspondence

 Incident Responders will often need to communicate with outside parties regarding an incident, and should do so whenever appropriate, such as contacting law enforcement, ISP’s, vendors, other incident response teams, and seeking external expertise.
-The Incident Response Team should maintain contacts with the public affairs office, legal department, and various persons in management.
+The Incident Response Team shall maintain contacts with the public affairs office, legal department, and various persons in management.

-All email correspondence related to incidents will include a carbon-copy (CC) to the Incident Response Team email inbox.
-Emails containing sensitive information must have all recipients verified for authoried access and must be encrypted.
+All email correspondence related to incidents shall include a carbon-copy (CC) to the Incident Response Team email inbox.
+Emails containing sensitive information must have all recipients verified for authorized access and must be encrypted.
 Using an external, encrypting file sharing service is acceptable.

-All communication, files, and information related to an incident will be disseminated only on a need-to-know basis.
-Incident details shall not be discussed outside of the Incident Response team and its management without previous consent from management.
+All communication, files, and information related to an incident shall be disseminated only on a need-to-know basis.
+Incident details shall not be discussed outside of the Incident Response Team, management, and those with a clear need-to-know without previous consent from management.

 Incident Responders may need to speak to a software vendor about suspicious activity.
 This contact could include questions regarding the significance of certain log entries or known false positives for certain intrusion detection signatures, where minimal information regarding the incident may need to be revealed.
 Software vendors may also provide information on known threats (e.g., new attacks) to help organizations understand the current threat environment.
 Sanitization shall be performed on data prior to being sent to software vendors when possible and reasonable.
 Scripts may be used to significantly reduce what appears to be a large amount of manual effort.

-At least one secondary communication channel should be established in the case where primary means of communication may be compromised.
+At least one secondary communication channel shall be established for use in cases where primary means of communication may be compromised.
 This could be cell phones, secondary email accounts, etc. These systems must be established prior to their need to minimize their immediate use in a time of need.

-Incident Responders should collaborate with security and product administrators in advance in any incidents to identify data sources that can aid in detection, investigation, and response efforts.
-Incident Responders should seek to understand what types of information each data source may record and identify data/logging relationships that could offer secondary sources of logs.
+Incident Responders shall collaborate with security and product administrators in advance in any incidents to identify data sources that can aid in detection, investigation, and response efforts.
+Incident Responders shall seek to understand what types of information each data source may record and identify data/logging relationships that could offer secondary sources of logs.

-Consider the following actions likely to arise when investigating or responding to an incident and who the best point(s) of contact are for each:
+The following actions are likely to arise when investigating or responding to an incident; point(s) of contact shall be maintained for each, where possible:
 - Taking a server or service offline or isolating it
 - Taking a workstation offline or isolating it
 - Making changes in Active Directory or other LDAPs